rochoa85/PepFun2/README.md

 from pepfun.extra import peptideFromSMILES
 ```

 We can generate alignments between natural and modified peptides.
-For the natural, a function to obtain a similarity value is provided:
+For the natural, a function to obtain a similarity value is available:

 ```Python
 similarity = Alignment.similarity_pair("KMGRLFR", "KAGRSFR")